 Taking more than £100,000?

 At this point, things get a bit more complicated and so you’ll need to get personalised advice based on your own situation; in theory for every £2 over £100,000 that you earn your personal allowance goes down by a £1.
 So if you earn £125,000 then you will lose the full personal allowance.

 Important: This example has been put together to give you guidance but should not be used for tax planning purposes.
 It assumes there is no other income to consider and doesn’t account for any personal or other business circumstances that could impact your calculations.
-Get in touch with your accountant or give us a call for more information.
+Get in touch with us via email or give us a call for more information.